 Instructions

-- Cut chicken thighs into bite-sized pieces, then place them into a large bowl.
+- Cut the boneless, skinless chicken thighs into bite-sized pieces, then place them into a large bowl.

-- Brown the Cajun trinity of onion, bell pepper and celery in a 5-quart enameled cast iron Dutch oven.
+- Brown the Cajun trinity of onion, bell pepper, and celery in a 5-quart enameled cast iron Dutch oven, deep skillet, or other large pot set over medium heat.
+Start out with three tablespoons of oil or butter, reserving the other one for as-needed use.

-- When the chicken thighs pieces are browned, add the garlic and cook for 1 additional minute.
+- Stir the garlic into the mixture, and cook for 1 additional minute.

 - Add the remaining ingredients to the pot.

-- Bring to a boil, then reduce heat and simmer partially covered for 30 minutes, stirring often.
+- Bring to a boil, then reduce the heat to medium-low.
+Simmer, partially covered with a lid, for 30 minutes, stirring often.

 Notes